perriera/for_interfaces/cpp/README.md

 		cat ~/.ssh/id_ed25519.pub

-	Feel free to copy & paste the `SSH public key` that you see displayed to your Github account (optional).
+	Feel free to copy & paste the `SSH public key` that you see displayed to the `GPG & SSH Keys` section of your Github account (under `Settings`).

   - [ ] Now determine the ssh command you'd need to log into this Linux box (once you add the clients SSH key):